-Starter lawn fertilizer helps your grass seedlings and sod roots establish rapidly in the soil, leading to a thick new lawn in a short period.
-Although various starter fertilizers for grass may differ slightly in composition, they all give the grass seeds and new sod the nutritional boost required for healthy germination and rapid root growth.
-They will usually have equal amounts of nitrogen, phosphorous and potassium.
-However, some types contain two parts of nitrogen and one part of phosphorous and potassium.
-There are both slow-release and quick-release formulations, with the latter delivering a quick green-up dose of nitrogen.
-It can be applied to all-new lawns, or to help bare spots recover.
+Starter fertilizers for grass may differ slightly in composition, but they all give the grass seeds and new sod the nutritional boost required for healthy germination and rapid root growth.
+They will usually contain equal amounts of nitrogen, phosphorus, and potassium.
+However, some types contain two parts of nitrogen and one part of phosphorus and potassium.

 When it comes to the specific job of each of these primary nutrients in regards to the health of your turf:

 - Nitrogen: Is required for satisfactory growth and green coloration.